THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 #24.
 Play With Your Pets

-No matter how stressed I am, my cat always finds a way to make me laugh.
+No matter how much pressure I am under, my cat always finds a way to make me laugh.

-So if you are stressed and near your pet, be sure to play with them for a bit to calm down.
+So if you are stressed and near your pet, play with them to unwind.

 What if you don’t have a pet?
-Here is a pet video to favorite so you can try this tip out.
+Here is a favorite pet video so you can try this tip out.

 #25.
 Address It